ofl23/Website/_pages/about.md

   tags: ["Oliver Long", "Southampton", "about me"]
 ---

-My name is Oliver Long and I am a Research Fellow within the School of Mathematical Sciences at the University of Southampton.
+My name is Oliver Long and I am an EPSRC Doctoral Prize Research Fellow within the School of Mathematical Sciences at the University of Southampton.
 I am also a full member of the Laser Interferometer Space Antenna (LISA) Consortium and a contributor to the [Black Hole Perturbation Toolkit](https://bhptoolkit.org/).

 My research involves the development of theoretical models of gravitational self-force for unbound binary orbits within General Relativity.
 My PhD thesis was titled "Self-force for hyperbolic black hole encounters" and my supervisors were Prof. Leor Barack (primary) and Dr. Adam Pound (secondary).
 Funding for my project was provided by EPSRC.